-is a semi-annual online journal published in February/March and August/September
+is a semi-annual online journal published in February and August

 Lori Desrosiers: Publisher, Founding Editor

 Lori Desrosiers has three books of poetry, The Philosopher’s Daughter Salmon Poetry 2013.
 A chapbook, Inner Sky Glass Lyre Press 2015 and Sometimes I Hear the Clock Speak Salmon Poetry 2016.
 Her poems have appeared in New Millenium Review, Contemporary American Voices, Best Indie Lit New England, String Poet, Blue Fifth Review, Pirene’s Fountain, The New Verse News, The Mom Egg, The Bloomsbury Anthology of Contemporary Jewish-American Poetry and many other journals and anthologies.
 Her work has been nominated for a Pushcart Prize.
 She holds an MFA from New England College.
 She also publishes Naugatuck River Review, a journal of narrative poetry. http://loridesrosierspoetry.com